Board of Directors

 Executive Director

-Beth Rex has spent her career at the intersection of athletics and athlete wellbeing, a journey that naturally led her to serve as Executive Director of Athletes For Care.
+Beth Rex has spent her career at the intersection of athletics and athlete well-being, a journey that naturally led her to serve as Executive Director of Athletes For Care.
 In this role, she oversees the foundation’s daily operations and supports the board of directors as they work to spark a national conversation around traumatic brain injury in athletics and to find real solutions to help athletes.

 Beth’s path to advocacy began in athletic training rooms, where she first witnessed the physical toll that sports can take on athletes.
 Her clinical background gave her an up-close understanding of injury, recovery, and the long-term challenges athletes face - insights that proved invaluable when she transitioned into program management roles.